palant/pfp-website/content/documentation/installing-native-host/index.md

 date: 2023-04-26T09:28:21Z
 ---

 Starting with PfP 3.0, the application PfP Native Host has to be installed for PfP to work.
-This application provides the extension with access to a single KeePass passwords database.
+This application provides the extension with access to configured KeePass password databases.

 The application is designed to require no dependencies, it doesn’t need to be installed in a particular folder and doesn’t require special privileges.
 You merely need to download a file and to run it once for the initial setup.